-But do the sphinxes love us because of our good ventures?
+But, Peach interrupted again, do the humans love us because of our good ventures?
 Or are our ventures good because they love us?
-How do we even know?
+How would we even know?

 We do not, Yoshi said.
 And we cannot know.
-Not in the sense you are asking, even though it is certainly the right question from which to start.
+Not in the sense you are asking, at least, although I should mention that it’s certainly the right question from which to start.

 But in another sense, well…

-You see, these are questions of our foundations, questions that can only even be asked by one who already shares the foundational love of at least once sphinx.
+You see, these are questions of our foundations, questions that can only ever be asked by one who already shares that foundational love of at least one human source.

 Peach had been entranced more by Yoshi’s voice than by the meaning of his words, until he added this:

 Peach gasped in horror, as the full terror Yoshi meant to convey finally dawned on her.

 We would be all alone in this world with nothing to call a friend.

 But we are not lost, he continued.
 We are not alone.